syncfusion-content/asp.netwebforms-docs/aspnet/DateTimePicker/Integration.md

 # Integration

-## Angular Support
+## AngularJS Support

-AngularJS is an open-source web application framework.
+AngularJS is an open-source web application Framework.
 AngularJS extends HTML with new attributes.
-AngularJS is a JavaScript framework.
+AngularJS is a JavaScript Framework.
 It can be added to an ASPX page with a <script> tag.
 AngularJS extends HTML attributes with Directives, and binds data to HTML with Expressions.
 The support is achieved by an integration JS library file.
-You can know more about the Angular support in our documentation.
+You can know more about the AngularJS support in our documentation.
 You can find the online documentation in the following link location.

 <http://help.syncfusion.com/js/angularjs>